 Google said in a statement about Google/Android store “dozens of unique, first-of-a-kind Android applications.”

 A few months later, in February 2009, Google released the Android 1.1 (API 2) update for HTC Dream.
 This time the aim was to make it more robust and user-friendly.

-Some major updates done by google like- Users are able to save attachments in messages, Google maps updated with business reviews, ability to toggle the dial pad when the microphone was used for calling, System layout supported a Marquee.
+Some major updates are done by google like- Users being able to save attachments in messages, Google maps updated with business reviews, the ability to toggle the dial pad when the microphone was used for calling, and the System layout supporting a Marquee.

-From now on google names their operating system as deserts and according to them Android brings sweetness to users.
+From now on google names its operating system as deserts and according to them Android brings sweetness to users.